toymakerlabs/kenburns/README.md

 ######Loading
 The plugin loads images asynchronously, and in parallel.
 It uses a manager to maintain the order of the images as they are passed in the _**images**_ parameter.

 The transition starts once the first image has loaded.
-If it encounters an image that hasnt loaded, the script pauses and shows a loading animation.
+If it encounters an image that hasn't loaded, the script pauses and shows a loading animation.
 When the image finishing loading, the transition resumes on its merry way.

 ######Image Sizing & Animation